CelineWW/Attrition_Analysis/README.md

             ![report_xgboost](https://user-images.githubusercontent.com/105877888/233172553-5249f016-f15d-4974-9fd1-6a9dc6b9ccaa.png)

 ## Summary
+  - Who tends to leave the company?
+Single(maritial status), sales representatives (job role), Less involved, less working experienced, whose house far away from the company, younger than 30 years old.
+Typically, employees at their earlier career stage tend to leave the company compare to those more experiened and need to support family.
   - Logistic regression and XGBoost classifier model got the highest accuracy score(84.78%).
   - This is an imblanced dataset.
 F1-score better reflects model performance.
 Random forest classifier got the lowest f1-score(0.16) on predicting left employees.
 Logistic regression and decision tree are 0.42, surpass other two models.
 Overall, logistic regression is best predict the employee attrition.
   - Since the dataset is imbalanced.
 Resampling such as oversampling or undersampling is suggested to retrain the models.